-A review of stakeholder engagement will be presented on a regular basis within the BSOG MGD team during the Annual Environmental, Health and Safety and Quality (EHSQ) report (including ISO 14000 provisions).
+A review of stakeholder engagement will be presented on a regular basis within the BSOG MGD team during the Annual Environmental, Health and Safety and Quality (EHSQ) report.

 9.2.
 External Reporting

 External reporting will include timely updates to relevant stakeholders regarding MGD advancement.
 The main responsibilities for reporting are attributed to the Communication and CSR Manager.
 The following activities shall be undertaken as part of the external reporting process: